Facing false accusations can be both frustrating and daunting, especially

 This may include mental or psychological abuse, sexual abuse, verbal abuse,

-anything that could be understood as abusive?
+anything that could be construed as abusive?
 Was there a voicemail, email,

 phone call, picture, or any other type of physical evidence the accuser